studiohyperdrive/ngx-tools/projects/forms/README.md

 If we wish to disable specific controls within the a FormAccessor, we can use the `disableFields` input to pass down the keys of these controls.
 By default, disabling these will cause a valueChanges emit.
 This behavior can be overwritten by implementing the `emitValueWhenDisableFieldsUsingInput` function.

-### UpdateValueAndValidity
+### setDisableState

-As Angular does not by default support a recursive `updateValueAndValidity` and therefore cannot update the value and validity of the inner controls of the accessor, we have a custom implementation that will recursively update all the controls.
+By default, Angular [always](https://github.com/angular/angular/pull/47576) runs `setDisableState` on `ControlValueAccessors`.
+Due to the implementation of the `FormAccessor`, this might interfere with FormGroups defined in the `initForm`.

-In case we wish to handle any logic _before_ this, we can implement the `onUpdateValueAndValidity` function.
+To prevent this interference, the first `setDisableState` is ignored by default.
+If you wish to opt out of this behavior, you can set the `skipInitialSetDisable` to false.

 ### DataFormAccessor